 However, setting up manual connections and writing custom code to replicate data from Google BigQuery to Azure Synapse is cumbersome.
 Frequent breakages, pipeline errors, and lack of data flow monitoring make scaling such a system a nightmare.

-What can you achieve by replicating data from BigQuery to Azure Synapse?
+Benefits of replicating data from BigQuery to Azure Synapse

 Transferring data from Google BigQuery to Azure Synapse allows you to leverage the following features: